A canonical tree decomposition for order types, and some applications: General algorithm for counting triangulations, and its complexity

-{ Altogether, one iteration of Step~(2), that is the merge of a leaf of a chirotope tree to its parent and the update the polynomial of the chirotope decorating that node, can be done in time $\O(n^{2k}16^k)$.
-Notice that the strict upper bound of $n$ on the partial degree of these polynomials remains true, as it follows from the fact that in any chirotope tree representing a chirotope of size $n$, every node has less than $n$ elements.
-As $T$ has $m$ edges, step~(2) is iterated at most $m$ times before the tree is reduced to a single vertex.} This completes the proof of Proposition~\ref{p:complexity_triangulations_restate}. \end{proof}
+Altogether, one iteration of Step~(2), that is the merge of a leaf of a chirotope tree with its parent, and the update of the associated collection of polynomials, can be done in time $\O(n^{2k}A^k)$.
+Notice that the strict upper bound of $n$ on the partial degree of these polynomials remains true, as it follows from the fact that in any chirotope tree representing a chirotope of size $n$, every node has at most $n$ elements.
+As $T$ has $m$ edges, Step~(2) needs to be iterated $m$ times until the tree is reduced to a single vertex.
+This completes the proof of Proposition~\ref{p:complexity_triangulations_restate}. \end{proof}